 What is EMDR?

-Eye Movement Desensitisation and Reprocessing (EMDR) is a unique and powerful type of psychotherapy designed to alleviate the distress associated with traumatic memories.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a unique and powerful type of psychotherapy that helps reduce the distress linked to difficult or traumatic memories.

 How does it work?